exercism/v3/languages/fsharp/transitions/from_csharp.md

 - Defining namespaces
 - Chaining functions (pipeline operator)
 - Equality, inequality and logical not operators (a C# programmer will get these wrong initially)
-- Anonymous methods (lambda’s)
+- Anonymous methods (lambda's)

 ## General notes

 - As seen, for some F# concepts there is a similar/equivalent C# counterpart.
 However, sometimes these C# counterparts were only introduced in later versions (e.g. pattern matching was introduced in C# 7).
 This means that it is very important to know which C# version a programmer is already familiar with, as some C# concepts might not be known to all C# programmers.
-This is why I’ve separated the concepts to learn in two categories: “New concepts” and “Possibly new concepts.”
+This is why I've separated the concepts to learn in two categories: "New concepts" and "Possibly new concepts."
 - Many of the entries in the new concepts/unlearn concepts are their direct counterparts.
-For example, the new “Significant whitespace” concept is directly tied to unlearning the “Braces define scope” concept.
+For example, the new "Significant whitespace" concept is directly tied to unlearning the "Braces define scope" concept.

 ## Resources